-Subsidiaries are all the entities (including structured entities) over which the Company has control.
+Subsidiaries are all the entities which the Company has control.
 The Company controls an entity when the Company is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.